ggeorg0/life-assistant/README.md

 The Life Assistant Bot features a flexible plugin system that allows you to extend its functionality.
 Plugins can define multiple user commands, daily events, monthly events, and single events.

-Moreover each event or user command could spawn other single/daily/monthly events.
+Moreover, each event or user command could spawn other single/daily/monthly events.

 ### Plugins available by default